 Since I was about 5 years old, I was sent to primary school as every parent did to every child.
 Every student in Myanmar has to study the same six subjects: Myanmar, English, Mathematics, Geography, History and Science, before starting High School.
-High school students choose one of 2 tracks upon entering high school: science … Continue reading The first biggest challenge for me in IPC
+High school students choose one of 2 tracks upon entering high school: science...
+Continue Reading →

 Of the many programs initiated by IPC, Dining with a Dane, which occured on the 20th September 2018, was an initiative that the school had never done before.
 The school launched this event on Facebook and perhaps among other networks as well.
 Thirty two local families from in and out of the town signed up to host IPC students for dinner.

 "But we've built friendship not only between each others, also families and countries.
 "Friends don't kill each other" is what has inspired me in one of morning fellowships, even though I can't remember who specifically said that.
 It might be something that IPC is intended for."